 Job titles may indicate a particular hierarchy of control and responsibility.
 But that doesn't mean someone with a lesser job title is any less important.

 Respect each individual for what they bring to the organization.

-Ask anyone, 'What is one of the biggest issues they have with their job?' and, they are going to tell you that it is lack of recognition and appreciation.
-"What difference does it make if you do a good job or not, no one notices you until you mess up."
+In climate/culture survey, after climate survey, people complain that there is a lack of recognition and appreciation.
+"What difference does it make if you do a good job or not.
+No one notices you until you mess up."
 Make an effort to let others know when they are doing a good job.

 This can be as little as offering a cup of coffee to someone who is feeling under the pump.
 Or giving a much-needed day off to someone who has gone above and beyond the call of duty.
-It will ensure others know that you care and that they are important to you.
+It will ensure others know that you care and that they are celebrated by you.

-Ok, so you can't throw a party at work everyday.
-It is possible, though, to make the work day more fun.
+Ok, so you can't throw a party at work every day.
+It is possible though to make the workday more enjoyable.
 Fun can be a tool to help improve job performance and promote positive attitudes in the workplace.
-It doesn't have to be anything momentous - offering ice cream on a really hot day, a surprise lunch/morning tea, having a silly hat day.
+It doesn't have to be anything momentous.
+Offering ice cream on a scorching hot day.
+A surprise lunch/morning tea.
+Having a silly hat day.

-The effective use of humor can release team members creativity to resolve dilemmas, because they feel safe to "think outside the box."
-The appropriate use of humor can create and maintain positive attitudes in the workplace.
+The effective use of humor can release team members' creativity to resolve dilemmas, because they feel safe to "think outside the box."
+The appropriate use of fun can create and maintain positive attitudes in the workplace.

-This is deliberately the last tip ... because if you get the rest of these tips right this becomes the least important.
-Having said that, as you will discover in the "How to Motivate Employees" training, high wages do not motivate people, but low wages can demotivate.
+This is deliberately the last tip.
+Because if you get the rest of these tips right, this becomes the least important.
+As you will discover in the "How to Motivate Employees" training, high wages do not motivate people.
+But low wages can demotivate.

 These are simple tips to help promote positive attitudes in the workplace.
-In business, much as it is in life, it is really the small things that make the most dramatic impact.
+In business, much as it is in life, it is the small things that have the most dramatic impact.